m0ngr31/kanzi/README.md

 Now run `git remote add heroku https://git.heroku.com/your_apps_name_and_number.git`.
 This command will allow heroku to deploy new code based on what is in your directory.

 Next, run `git push heroku master`.
 This will push the code to Heroku and deploy the server!

+Heroku doesn't just fire up the server automatically, so you have to tell it to: `heroku ps:scale web=1 --app app-name-and-number`.
+Now you are ready to setup the Alexa skill.

+### Skill Setup

 Once you have this all setup, you'll need to setup an Amazon developer account and start setting up a new Alexa skill.